entelect-incubator/.NET/README.md

 # **Pezza Digital Solutions**

-In this section we will start building projects to allow Pezza to manage there stock and a front-end website where customers can order their favorite pizza online.
+In this section, we will start building projects to allow Pezza to manage their stock and a front-end website where customers can order their favourite pizza online.

 ## **Intro**